North Sea collision timeline: How devastating oil tanker crash unfolded

 But a “massive” ship “came out of the blue” on Monday morning and smashed into the 183-metre oil tanker, causing an instant fireball which was still burning 24 hours later.

-The Portuguese-flagged cargo ship Solong collided with the tanker laden with 35 million litres of US military jet fuel.
+The Portuguese-flagged cargo ship Solong, which was sailing to Rotterdam, collided with the tanker laden with 35 million litres of US military jet fuel.

 A huge 12-hour rescue operation involving lifeboats and helicopters was launched with 36 people brought to shore.
-One sailor is missing, presumed dead, and another was rushed to hospital, HM coastguard said.
+One sailor is missing and presumed dead, and another was rushed to hospital.

 An American sailor onboard the Stenna Immaculate told CBS News he only had seconds to react after hearing shouts to brace before the devastating impact.